Director of Standards Development, Robotics, Association for Advancing Automation

 Adam Haroz, EIT is the Director of Engineering at Conversion Technology Inc., and environmental and safety engineering consulting firm in Norcross, GA.
 He has a bachelors of Science degree in Mechanical Engineering from the University of California, San Diego.
 He is a member of the ANSI R15.06 rule making committee and a member of OSHA/NIOSH/A3 alliance.
 He has vast knowledge and experience in robotics safety and conducting robot system risk assessments.
 He has also assisted industrial facilities in the safe design of robotic systems and safeguard implementation.

-Ted Rozier is Director of Engineering for Festo Didactic Solution Center North America, with headquarters in Mason, Ohio.
+Ted Rozier is the Director Of Digital Advanced Technology and Robotics for Festo Didactic Solution Center North America headquartered in Mason , Ohio.

 VP Robotics Automation, Zebra Technologies